valery1707/hugo/content/blog/2010-03-16-java-arrays-in-jruby.markdown

 title: Java Arrays in JRuby
 date: 2010-03-16
 comments: true
-categories: code jruby ruby java
+categories:
+- code
+- jruby
+- ruby
+- java
+- development
+tags:
+- code
+- jruby
+- ruby
+- java
+- development
 ---
 Recently my team encountered a frustrating thing while working with a Java library in JRuby.
 It took us long to figure out what was going wrong.
 This is an attempt to write down what was happening.